This tutorial covers:

 };

-Now that you have defined the Lambda for the processing job as well as the Lambda for authorization, you can define CDK Constructs for the application.
+Now that you have defined your Lambda for the processing job as well as the Lambda for authorization, you can define CDK constructs for the application.

-AWS CDK constructs encapsulate the configuration detail and gluing logic for multiple AWS services.
-CDK provides libraries in most of the major programming languages.
+AWS CDK Constructs encapsulate the configuration detail and gluing logic for multiple AWS services.
+CDK provides libraries in most major programming languages.

 Replace the contents of lib/aws-cdk-api-auth-lambda-circle-ci-stack.ts

-file with the following code snippet that defines the constructs for AWS S3 bucket, AWS Lambda function, and AWS DynamoDB.
+file with code that defines the constructs for AWS S3 bucket, AWS Lambda function, and AWS DynamoDB.
+Use this snippet:

 import { Construct } from 'constructs';